sav-che/TL-2/Authors/Parmentier, Paul Evariste {std. P. Parm.}.md

-> [!cite] BHL link: this entry starts at [page 73](https://www.biodiversitylibrary.org/item/103624#page/87/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 73](https://www.biodiversitylibrary.org/page/33189544) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Parmentier, Paul Evariste (1860-?), French botanist; Dr. phil.
-Besançon 1898; from 1901 professor of botany at the University of Besançon; director of the Station agronomique de Franche-Comté. (*P. Parm.*).
+Besançon 1898; from 1901 professor of botany at the University of Besançon; director of the Station agronomique de Franche-Comté.
+**Abbreviated name**: *P. Parm.*

 #### Herbarium and types